Chaspeer/Data-Science.Projects/README.md

 # Data Science Portfolio

 Hey, thanks for coming!
-Below you will be albe to take a look at the different projects that I have been working on during the last time.
-There is a mix of Machine Learning and visualization projects, using R and Python.
+Below you will be able to take a look at the different projects that I have been working on during the last time.
+There are a mix of Machine Learning and visualization projects, using R and Python.
 Enjoy!

 ## [Argentina COVID-19 Analysis](https://github.com/Chaspeer/Covid-19-LogisticRegression-RProgramming)